Important Items You Need:

 Edition: Spring 2024

 Where to buy: The Cornell Store, in the Textbooks section.
 There is no digital version.
+For Summer Session, see course Canvas instructions.

 an image of stacked books in different colors and the brand logo for openstax